astropy/astropy-APEs/APE13.rst

     pos.galactic.lat         | Latitude in galactic coordinates
     pos.galactic.lon         | Longitude in galactic coordinates
-    pos.healpix              | Hierarchical Equal Area IsoLatitude Pixelization spect.dopplerVeloc       | Radial velocity, derived from the shift of some spectral feature spect.dopplerVeloc.opt   | Radial velocity derived from a wavelength shift using the optical convention spect.dopplerVeloc.radio | Radial velocity derived from a frequency shift using the radio convention time                     | Time, generic quantity in units of time or date time.epoch               | Instant of time related to a generic event (epoch, date, Julian date, time stamp/tag,...)
+    pos.healpix              | Hierarchical Equal Area IsoLatitude Pixelization pos.heliocentric         | Heliocentric position coordinate (solar system bodies) spect.dopplerVeloc       | Radial velocity, derived from the shift of some spectral feature spect.dopplerVeloc.opt   | Radial velocity derived from a wavelength shift using the optical convention spect.dopplerVeloc.radio | Radial velocity derived from a frequency shift using the radio convention time                     | Time, generic quantity in units of time or date time.epoch               | Instant of time related to a generic event (epoch, date, Julian date, time stamp/tag,...)

+The full UCD1+ vocabulary does not include all possible 'terms' that would be needed to represent **all** WCSes (for example, there are no keywords for helioprojective coordinates).
+In this case, ``world_axis_physical_types`` should return ``None`` for those coordinates, and we should work with the International Virtual Observatory Alliance (IVOA) to implement new 'terms' as needed.

 High-level Astropy Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^